sylducam/libft/README.md

 # libft

+www.42lyon.fr project.

-A library of home coded already existing C functions and more.
+A library of home coded already existing C functions plus new ones from myself.
+Feel free to use it !